June 6, 2017 - Registration begins at 1:00 PM.

 Cost Segregation – Overview and Recent Updates (Eddie Price, CCSP ) - This presentation will explain what cost segregation is, how taxpayers benefit from it, and how it has changed over the years.
 It will identify tax issues that should be considered in conjunction with cost segregation studies.
 It will introduce the potential impact of cost segregation on estate planning.
 It will highlight the how the PATH Act of 2015 has affected cost segregation.
 It will also discuss certain cost segregation opportunities related to the tangible property regulations and disposition regulations.

 It Seems Like Everyone Wants to Try Direct Selling/MLM, What Do You Tell Them?
 (Joy Hudman) - You have a client who has decided to start a direct selling business.
 What do you need to tell them about record keeping, inventory, etc.

 Rules of the Road (Josh Ungerman) - Tax practice is one of the most rewarding - if not the most rewarding- areas to practice.
 When everything is moving along smoothly, there is nothing like it.
 But the roads are not always paved smoothly.
 What does a tax practitioner do when there is a pothole in the road?
 Hopefully you see it in advance and avoid it.
 But in many cases, you will drive right into it.
 After you hit the pothole, yo want as little damage as possible.
 This presentation will focus on identifying those potholes and if you are in one, how to minimize the damage.

-Issues From This 2017 Tax Season (Jackie Rollins, Kayna Lopez, Mandy Matlock) - This panel will discuss problems and issues they encountered during the tax season.
+Boots on the Ground (Jackie Rollins, Kayna Lopez, Mandi Matlock) - This panel will discuss problems and issues they encountered as well has how to "prove up" items.
 This will be a forum for other preparers to ask questions.

 June 7, 2017 - 8:00 AM - 5:05 PM (Registration begins at 7:00 AM)